 Your nursing career in Australia starts here

-Why study IRON at La Trobe?
+Why study EPIQ at La Trobe?

 Understand nursing in Australia - Our nursing academics prepare you for the Australian nursing workforce by helping you build on your theoretical knowledge and nursing skills.
 You'll learn about Australian health and the national health priorities.

 Transition to work - Expand your skills and use existing knowledge to transition into the Australian healthcare workforce.
 We offer help with:

 Our graduates are now working all over Australia.

 World-class facilities - La Trobe University's Rural Health School opened in 2013.
 It houses state-of-the-art simulation facilities, research and laboratory facilities, and a range of outstanding teaching and learning spaces.

 Strong Partnerships with rural and regional communities - The La Trobe Rural Health School (LRHS), the largest rural health school in Australia, creates and strengthens the future health workforce of regional and rural Australia.
 Each year, La Trobe students complete around 3000 individual placements, totaling 400,000 hours in hospitals, community health centers, welfare and justice agencies, and private clinics around the country.
 This means that our program has been assessed as the highest standard of nursing education in Australia.